Students will be introduced to standard techniques used to find, recognize, evaluate, and record archaeological sites.

 Geospatial Data Management

-Students will be trained in the basic procedures of excavation, including:
+Students will learn the basic procedures of excavation:

 Students will learn the basic field procedures for cleaning, cataloging, and preserving artifacts for later analysis.

 Our work at Fort Massachusetts aims to answer a number of questions of interest to historians and anthropologists, in a variety of fields.